 According to early versions of the Oregon Capital Scan, enabling a growing Oregon economy and welcoming an entrepreneurial environment will nurture emerging companies and help make Oregon an attractive place for entrepreneurs.
 Assessing gaps and improving access to available capital can help Oregon become a more supportive place for new company formation and growth.
 Many Economic Development Districts (EDDs), including the Mid-Willamette Valley Council of Governments, serve as regional gap financing entities recognized by the U.S. Department of Commerce's Economic Development Administration.
 EDDs originate, package, and administer loans through various programs.
-Many EDD's also offer other business resources to microenterprises and small business and play a role in ensuring access to capital throughout Oregon.
+Many EDDs also offer other business resources to microenterprises and small businesses throughout Oregon.
 In 2020, cities within the Mid-Willamette Valley region offered several grant programs seen in the table below.